MasWattad/zap-product-deduplication/README.md

 If normalized titles are identical, or all core identity fields (brand, model family, model number, storage, tier variant, condition, color) match exactly — merged without LLM involvement.

 **Tier 3 — LLM verification**
-Pairs with `final_score` between 0.78 and 0.985, or pairs where a risk flag is detected (one side has a special tier variant and the other does not) — sent to the LLM.
+Pairs in the borderline decision zone, or pairs where a risk flag is detected (for example, one side has a special tier variant and the other does not), are routed to the LLM for verification.

 ---